fhzhkunming/ST558_project/README.md

   - [1.3 Gaining Access to the API](#13-gaining-access-to-the-api)
     - [1.3.1 A function to query median salaries of first tier cities worldwide](#131-a-function-to-query-median-salaries-of-first-tier-cities-worldwide)
+      - [1.3.1.1 Clean the data set of salary in from 52 first tier cities](#1311-clean-the-data-set-of-salary-in-from-52-first-tier-cities)
     - [1.3.2 A function to query life quality scores of state capital cities in the US](#132-a-function-to-query-life-quality-scores-of-state-capital-cities-in-the-us)